 Power-over-Ethernet (PoE), means Ethernet network power supply via 100BASE-TX, 1000BASE-T. Its maximum power distance is 100 meters.
 By PoE power system, based on Ethernet wiring network of UTP Cat5 or higher Cable, it can give power to IP camera, VoIP phone, wireless AP, as well as transmit data.
-So there is no need to concern about the power wire building, reducing the cost of networking building.

-PoE power supply system has unified standard, IEEE 802.3af,802.3at and 802.3bt.
-So devices from different manufacturers have no problem in general usage, as long as they are complied with these standards.
+PoE power supply system has unified standard, IEEE 802.3af, 802.3at, and 802.3bt.
+Devices from different manufacturers have no problem in general usage, as long as they are complied with these standards.
 PD, it is defined as powered device in the PoE Power Supply System, primarily including IP camera, wireless AP, network VoIP phone, and other IP-based terminal equipment.
 The whole process of PoE:

-- Detection: At beginning, PSE device output a very small voltage, to detect and judge if its linked PD is IEEE802.3af / IEEE802.3at / 802.3bt compliant device.
-Only if detected that PD is a standard compliant device, then it will go to next step. - PD Classification: After detected PDs, PSE will classify them and recognize what is the power that PD required. - Power up: When above 2 steps finished, PSE start feeding required power for PD, with 44~57VDC output voltage. - Power supply: PSE provides stable 44~57V DC to PDs, and auto feeding power as requirement of PDs.
-Maximum power of single PoE port for IEEE 802.3af devices: 15.4W; Maximum power of single PoE port for IEEE 802.3at devices: 25.5W.
-Over 30W will result in 802.3bt which is valid to sources up to 90W. - Disconnection: If PD is disconnected or user disable PoE from management software, PSE will quickly (300- 400ms) stop powering PD.
+- Detection: At beginning, PSE device output a very small voltage, to detect and judge if its linked PD is IEEE802.3af / IEEE802.3at/802.3bt compliant device.
+Only if detected that PD is a standard compliant device, then it will go to next step. - PD Classification: After detected PDs, PSE will classify them and recognize what is the power that PD required. - Power up: When above 2 steps finished, PSE start feeding required power for PD, with 44~57VDC output voltage. - 4.
+Power supply: PSE provides stable 44~57V DC to PDs, and auto feeding power as requirement of PDs.
+Maximum power of single PoE port for IEEE 802.3af devices: 15.4W; Maximum power of single PoE port for IEEE 802.3at devices: 30W.
+Maximum power of single PoE port for IEEE 802.3bt devices will be 90W - Disconnection: If PD is disconnected or user disable PoE from management software, PSE will quickly (300- 400ms) stop powering PD. - If the device you are connected to requires a source more than 30W and is not 802.3bt use the manual mode to program the required source power.